19 Helpful Garage Sale Tips (How to Have Garage Sale Success)

 As for yourself, make sure that you have a cell phone or house phone nearby.
 Larger bills and money should be hidden; if you can bribe a friend or spouse with lunch and have them sit with you, all the better!

-Keep the Kids Occupied (Make Your Life Easier)
+Keep the Kids Occupied

-Get a babysitter for the kids or organize a playdate.
+Get a babysitter for the kids or organize a play date.
 You don’t want to have to keep an eye on them around cars and the busier-than-normal street.
 There’s also a chance if you put a toy in the sale, they are going to want it back!

 OR, if your kids are older…

-#8 Use tables to lay your stuff out
+Use Tables to lay the items out

 Make tables out of sawhorses and plywood if you have to.
-If you have to have things on the ground put something under them, like a sheet, blanket or tarp.
+If you have to have things on the ground put something under them, like a sheet, blanket, or tarp.

 Pro tip: Tables & tarps will also make it easier for you to drag your things out of the garage each morning.
 (Hello, extra 15 minutes of sleep!)

-Ensure All Items are Clean & Complete
+Ensure All Items are Clean and Complete

 Make sure your items are clean and all parts are on, or near, the item.
 If parts are missing, make sure they are clearly marked.
 For clothes; try and hang as many as possible, especially outfits and new clothes that may have the tags still on them.

 For anything that is damaged or stained, put this in a free garage sale bin.
 It could entice buyers and some of those clothes can be used for other things like doll clothes.

 Try to Organize by Category

-Give it to a good cause.
+Give it to a Good Cause

 Repeat after me: Do NOT bring anything back into the house.
 Box up anything that didn’t sell and donate it to charity.
 These organizations upcycle your items for a good cause and offer free pickup:

-Ozana, Sherwood Center, or drop off your items at a Goodwill location near you.
+Cornerstones of Care, or drop off your items at a Goodwill location near you.
 Don’t forget to get a receipt so you can claim fair-market value tax deductions for your donation on your next tax return.

 If you are looking for garage sales near you, you can use Garage Sale Finder.